MHSarikahya/MALDI-IMS-Script/README.md

 Finds all Peaks and Calculates Areas Under the Curve (AUC) for MALDI mass spectrometry imaging analyses.

-Utlized in Sarikahya et al. [link to article]
+Utilized in Sarikahya et al. [link to article]